-In order to be eligible for a Student Technology Fee award, applicants must submit a proposal and represent a BCC department, unit, sub-department, division, or committee.
+In order to be eligible for an SIFSP grant, applicants must submit a proposal and represent a BCC department, unit, sub-department, division, or committee.
 Applications will be considered under the following conditions:

-Proposals should be for projects contained within a single academic year.
+Proposals should be for projects contained within a single fiscal year.

 Projects that receive funding may submit requests for continued funding in subsequent years, but will not receive priority in the review process.
 Subsequent year proposals must include a measureable assessment of the earlier year's results.

 Proposals submitted by a student or student organization must identify a staff or faculty sponsor willing to accept responsibility for the appropriate use of the funding and fulfilling all reporting requirements.